BYUignite/radlib/README.md

 * A simple, one-dimensional radiation solver is included to demonstrate the use of the library and to solve example cases.

 A [video](https://youtu.be/eFYMa5AVobI) giving a demonstration of the download, build, install, and run is provided.

+### Acknowledgements
+We gratefully acknowledge support and helpful discussions of Vladimir Solovjov on the RCSLW model, and Hadi Bordbar on the WSGG model.